Creating a self care sanctuary in your own home is easier than you might think.

 If your self care sanctuary is normally a communal space, then you can still keep it in line with the design of the rest of the house.
 Print and frame quotes that inspire you and hang them up in the rest of the house too (Etsy is a great place to find some).
 Even if you don’t read them everyday, your mind will soak up the beauty, inspiration and positive vibes.

 Download these 4 FREE 8 x 10 Inspirational Prints in the Running in Triangles Free Resource Library, available exclusively to subscribers of the Postpartum Depression Survival Guide.
 Click here to subscribe.

 Soothe the Skin

 Our skin has a lot to put up with on a daily basis, and yet, it’s one of our most neglected organs.
+We can end up feeling really over touched at the end of a long day of caring for children.
 Treating the exterior of our bodies is a great way to feel refreshed and should be an essential part of any self care routine.
 As mothers, we tend to keep things low maintenance on a daily basis, sticking to the bare necessities of skin care.

 Escaping to a self care sanctuary is the perfect time for a little bit of pampering.